dfe-analytical-services/stats-production-guidance-copy/README.md

 Each page of the site is a single rmarkdown document, with index.Rmd as the homepage, and _site.yml being the overall yaml that sets up the navbar and links the pages together.

-A copy of the guidance website is also available via Gihub Pages - https://dfe-analytical-services.github.io/stats-production-guidance-copy/
+A copy of the guidance website is also publicly available via Gihub Pages - https://dfe-analytical-services.github.io/stats-production-guidance-copy/

+If you are looking at the public version and there is black text on a white background, please check back in 5 minutes as we are deploying an update.
+The text should be white on a grey background.

 # Environment URLs